iar747/cpuplot/README.md

 # cpuplot

-## Command Line profiler of CPU and System Load.
+## Command Line Profiler of CPU Usage and Load Average.

 ![](cpuplot%20xlarge%20screenshot.png)

 Displays bar graphs to the terminal depicting the Total CPU Usage Percentage and the Total 1 Minute Load Average Percentage.
 It also shows name of the process with the highest CPU utilization.

 If the system has been in sleep mode, it displays the "ASLEEP" text.

 Default wait interval between system readings is 5secs.
 But a different one can be passed in the command line with the "-i" argument.

 Build for MacOS bash.
 A linux version coming soon.